Gewinum/go-df-discord/README.md

 # Dragonfly-Discord binding
-This library allows Discord and
+This library allows Discord and Minecraft accounts to bind